juliantang324/NexusSplats/README.md

 <img width="100%" alt="overview of NexusSplats" src="assets/overview.png" />

 ## Installation
-Clone the repository and create a `python == 3.11` Anaconda environment with CUDA toolkit 11.8 installed using
+Clone the repository and create a `python == 3.11` Anaconda environment with CUDA toolkit 11.8.
+Our code is implemented based on [NerfBaselines](https://github.com/nerfbaselines/nerfbaselines).
+Install the dependencies and the codebase:
 ```bash
 git clone git@github.com:juliantang324/NexusSplats.git
 cd NexusSplats